More than 120,000 without power in Texas as severe storms threaten more tornadoes and flooding across South, barrel toward Northeast | KRDO

 More than 120,000 without power in Texas as severe storms threaten more tornadoes and flooding across South, barrel toward Northeast

-A storm system that brought golf ball-sized hail and tornadoes to the South, spurred wind gusts strong enough to topple tractor-trailer trucks and left more than a hundred thousand without power will continue to march toward the Northeast on Friday, threatening torrential rain, more tornadoes and heavy snow in its path.
+(CNN) -- A storm system that brought golf ball-sized hail and tornadoes to the South, spurred wind gusts strong enough to topple tractor-trailer trucks and left more than 120,000 without power continues to march Friday toward the Northeast, threatening torrential rain, more tornadoes and heavy snow.

-Over 60 million people are under a threat of severe storms Friday and nearly 80 million people from Texas to Pennsylvania are under high wind alerts, including almost the entire state of Tennessee.
+More than 60 million people are under a threat of severe storms Friday, and nearly 80 million people from Texas to Pennsylvania are under high wind alerts, including almost the entire state of Tennessee.

-Damaging winds, isolated large hail and a few tornadoes could be seen from southern Indiana through Kentucky and Tennessee and into northeastern Alabama and northwestern Georgia as the regions are under an enhanced risk for severe storms, meaning they could be more widespread and occasionally intense.
+Damaging winds, isolated large hail and a few tornadoes could be seen from southern Indiana through Kentucky and Tennessee and into northeastern Alabama and northwestern Georgia.
+The regions are under an enhanced risk for severe storms that could be more widespread and occasionally intense.

-Regions on the fringe of the enhanced storm risk area — such as Ohio, central Georgia and Alabama — may see damaging winds and isolated tornadoes as they are under a slight risk of severe storms.
+Regions on the fringe of the enhanced storm risk area -- such as Ohio, central Georgia and Alabama -- may see damaging winds and isolated tornadoes as they face a slight risk of severe storms.

 Nearly 25 million people are under flood watches from Oklahoma to Ohio, where there is a slight risk of excessive rainfall.
 The strongest storms could bring 1 to 2 inches of rain per hour.